About

 Colorized photo of New York City Suffragist Parade, May 1912.
 Source: Library of Congress/Time

-Over one hundred women across the United States were invited to join in a photographic collaboration, A Yellow Rose Project.
-These photographers were asked to make work in response, reflection, or reaction to the ratification of the 19th Amendment.
-From inception, the goal of this project was to provide a focal point and platform for image makers to share contemporary viewpoints as we approach the centennial of this event, to gain a deeper understanding of American history and culture, to build a bridge from the past to the present and future.
+In 2019, more than one hundred women photographers across the United States were invited to participate in a collaborative project, A Yellow Rose Project.
+Each artist was asked to create work in response to the ratification of the 19th Amendment, an event that expanded but did not guarantee voting rights for women.
+From its inception, the project sought to create a platform for contemporary image-makers to reflect on this history, to examine its complexities, and to build a bridge between past, present, and future.

 Officers of Women’s League, Newport, RI, 1899.
 Source: Library of Congress